A-Awad1/calculator-app/README.md

 ## Features:

 - Perform mathematical operations like addition, subtraction, multiplication, and division
-- Adjust the color theme based on their preference
+- Adjust between three color themes
 - See the size of the elements adjust based on their device's screen size
 - See hover states for all interactive elements on the page